Changfeng1992/SiFei/index.md

 2. [AG seminar at SCMS](http://www.scms.fudan.edu.cn/Data/List/Fudan-SCMS.html)

 3. In 2021.6.28-6.30, we have a [reading goup on curves on K3s](http://homepage.fudan.edu.cn/zhiyuanli/seminars/reading-workshop-curves-on-k3-surfaces/) at SCMS Room 406.

+4. In spring of 2022, we have a reading seminar on Hyperhaker at Quanzhai, BICMR.
+The schedule is here.

 ### Useful Links